kane-holbrook/symphony/docs/types.md

 - When I use the term *Instance*, I mean an instance of a type that has generally been created using Type.New.
 Instances typically contain data that its Type has methods for manipulating or displaying.
 * When I use the term *Object*, I mean an instance of *any* type, as ultimately all types derive from Object (which is itself an implementation of the Type.Type class).
 * When I use the term *ORM*, I'm referencing to the fact that objects can be written to and read from the database.
+* When I use the term *instance table*, I mean the empty table that is what Symphony actually returns when you use Type.New, as opposed to its metatable where all the type-specific functionality is stored.

 ## Implementation
 Types are a split into 3 components: